 Early Learning Indiana is addressing the fundamental issues in early childhood education, introducing new solutions for providers and educators and operating a network of early learning lab schools.

 Indianapolis is a great city with even greater potential.
-Working with our grantees and other key partners, we focus on tackling some of the city’s biggest challenges, with an aim toward fostering system-wide changes that positively impact the people of Indianapolis.
+Working with grantees and other key partners, Fairbanks focuses on tackling some of the city’s biggest challenges, with an aim toward fostering system-wide changes that positively impact the people of Indianapolis.

 The State of Indiana